t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Models

 Edge computing is expected to play an important role in deploying new IoT services integrated with Big Data and AI, enabled by flexible in-network computing platforms.
 Although there are lots of approaches to edge computing, we attempt to lay out a general model and list associated logical functions in this section.
 In practice, this model can map to different architectures, such as:

 - A single IoT gateway, or a hierarchy of IoT gateways, typically connected to the cloud (e.g., to extend the traditionally cloud-based management of IoT devices and data to the edge).
 A common role of an IoT Gateway is to provide access to an heterogeneous set of IoT devices/sensors; handle IoT data; and deliver IoT data to its final destination in a cloud network.
 Whereas an IoT gateway needs  interactions with cloud like as conventional cloud computing, it can also operate independently.

 - A set of distributed computing nodes, e.g., embedded in switches, routers, edge cloud servers or mobile devices.
-In the future, some IoT end devices may have enough computing capabilities to participate in such distributed systems.
+Some IoT end devices can have enough computing capabilities to participate in such distributed systems due to the advanced Hardware technology.
 In this model, edge computing nodes can collaborate with each other to share their resources.

 ~~~~~~~~~~~~~~~~~~~
    +---------------------+